modular-things/modular-things/log/2022-10_jakes-modular-thing-log.md

 I'm getting into machine-week hardware now...
 I'd basically like to have a composable demo-machine, right?

-- what are these errors ?
+## 2022 11 29

+- finish the boards
+  - don't solder-paste the usb sticks
 - machine.api() ?
-- make a motor mount...
+  - setVelocity(), setAcceleration() come back, in motors?
+  - there's a "synchronizer" class, with *no transforms* homie,
-- finish the boards
+    - basically just does the max-velocities-check and scaling-by-unit-vector stuff
 - migrate modular-things repos...
   - modular-things/modular-things-controller
   - modular-things/modular-things-circuits
     - incl. mounts etc,
+- build some demos
+  - dials-to-axis on corexy
+  - drawing robot on corexy
+  - drumkit / sequencer

 ---